Stirling-Tools/Stirling-Tools.github.io/docs/Advanced Configuration/Other Customisations.md

 Stirling PDF offers various other customisation options, such as:

 ### Defaulting Language
 Default language selection via the `SYSTEM_DEFAULTLOCALE` environment variable.
-Accepted values include `de-DE`, `fr-FR`, `ar-AR` and all other languages codes that are within Stirling-PDFs current list.
+Accepted values include `de-DE`, `fr-FR`, `ar-AR` and all other languages codes that are within Stirling PDFs current list.

 ### Google Search Visibility (robots.txt)
 Enable or disable search engine visibility with the `ALLOW_GOOGLE_VISIBILITY` variable.